Fair Trade USA works to empower family farmers and agricultural workers around the world.

 Our Fair Trade Growers

 The Floriza family (Floriza en Los Parajes) in Culiacán, Mexico have always seen their farm as a way to revitalize their community and farmland.
-Therefore, when the opportunity to become Fair Trade USA certified presented itself they moved forward full force and were certified in October of 2017.
-They are hoping that working together to administer funds for the general good will lead to a positive impact on the workers political awareness, social relationships, and personal economies.
-Learn more at bridges produce.com/culiacan.
+Therefore, when the opportunity to become Fair Trade USA certified presented itself, they moved forward full force and were certified in October of 2017.
+They are hoping that working together to administer funds for the general good will lead to a positive impact on the workers political engagement, social relationships, and personal economies.
+Learn more at bridges produce.com/sinaloa.